Placements for 2019 are now open. Read below for details and how to apply.

 You will be asked to give a short ten-minute presentation (verbal or using formal presentation facilities) midway through your placement to a small audience of library & archives staff.
 This can be on a specific area of interest to you, sharing your knowledge and experience of how specific activities/projects are handled, or can be based around what you have learnt from your placement.

 You can request, in advance, an ‘option session’.
-This will take place midway through your placement, and provides an opportunity for you to spend half a day in a more detailed session, focussed around your specific area of interest.
+This will take place midway through your placement, and provides an opportunity for you to spend half a day in a more detailed session, focused around your specific area of interest.
 This option session will be organised and tailored per individual.

 Travel and accommodation